Stan524/Edge-Browser-Kiosk-Mode-Setup/README.md

 ## Setup automatic login

-You will need to have two local users: one administrator (for setting things up) and one non-administrator (for auto-login).
+You will need to have two local users: one administrator (for setup) and one non-administrator (for kiosk auto-login).
 Once you have this, do the following:

 1. As administrator, press the Windows key and type "regedit" and Enter.
 You will have to either change or create new entries depending on whether they already exist or not.